 Deep Power Down is an operating mode to achieve maximum power reduction by eliminating the power of the whole memory array of the devices.
-Data in the array and in the mode and extended mode registers will not be retained once the device enters Deep Power Down Mode.
+Data will not be retained once the device enters Deep Power Down Mode.
 This mode is entered by having all banks idle then /CS and /WE held low with /RAS and /CAS held high at the rising edge of the clock, while CKE is low.
 This mode is exited by asserting CKE high.
-After applying NOP commands for 200 μ s, the Power Up and Initialization sequence must be followed.
-This mode is not applicable for operation with TA > 85°C.
+After applying NOP commands for 200 μ s, the power up and Initialization sequence must be followed.
+This mode is not applicable for operation with $T_A > 85^{\circ}$ C.